When's the Best Time to Go Kayaking?

 High season tours: (mid-June to mid-August)

-- From mid-June to mid-August is high season for kayaking and other activities in the archipelago areas - many Swedes will spend time at their summer houses during their long summer holidays or spend time sailing and boating among the archipelago islands.
+- From mid-June to mid-August is high season for kayaking and other activities in the archipelago areas - many locals will spend time at their summer houses or sailing and boating among the archipelago islands during their long summer holidays.
 At this time, you will encounter more visitors in the archipelago and should also take care with increased boat traffic, especially if crossing larger bodies of water.
 However, sea kayaks are ideal for exploring areas where larger boats cannot pass, so it is still possible to feel almost alone in the world out in the archipelagos, even in high summer.

 - Typically, the water will be at its warmest during the time and can often reach temperatures in the low 20s Celsius, wonderful for bathing, and the smooth rocks provide perfect sunbathing opportunities.
 In a cooler summer, the water may be in the mid-teens and more suitable to a quick, refreshing dip!

 - June is Midsummer, and kayaking at this time offers wonderful long days when you can be out on the water as long as you wish.
-Even in the Stockholm Archipelago and West Coast archipelago areas, which are located relatively in the southern part of Sweden, it will hardly be dark in the weeks leading up to and following Midsummer.
+Even in the Stockholm Archipelago and Bohuslän archipelago areas in Sweden, and the Archipelago Sea and Helsinki archipelago areas in Finland, which are located relatively in the southern parts of the countries, it will hardly be dark in the weeks leading up to and following Midsummer.

-- Archipelago shops and restaurants will be open during the high season, giving wonderful possibilities to stop for an ice-cream on a hot day, or even enjoy a little luxury during your tour with an evening meal at a restaurant you've paddled right to the door of! (never drink and paddle, though, of course!).
-You will normally therefore have opportunities to re-supply or supplement your provisions during your trip.
+- Archipelago shops and restaurants will be open during the high season, giving wonderful possibilities to stop for an ice-cream on a hot day, or even enjoy a little luxury during your tour with an evening meal at a restaurant you've paddled right to the door of (never drink and paddle, though, of course)!
+Depending on the tour you've chosen and your planned tour, you may therefore have opportunities to re-supply or supplement your provisions during your trip.
 However, even at this time, we don't recommend relying on this possibility and you should bring essential provisions with you from the start.
 You may arrive outside opening hours and not wish to wait (archipelago stores can have more limited opening hours than on the mainland, even in high summer) or the small stores may stock only a limited range of provisions.

 - You may experience more mosquitoes/midges when paddling during high season, though as mentioned above, mosquito numbers in the archipelago areas will generally be lower than on the mainland.
 Read our blog article on mosquitoes for more information.